 The presence of calcium, betaine, B vitamins, iron, and antioxidants keeps beets among the best liver foods.

-Beets contain pectin, a fiber that is known to help eliminate toxins (19).
+Beets contain pectin, a fiber that is known to help in detoxification and elimination of toxins (19).
 It can clear the toxins that have been removed from the liver, making sure they don’t re-enter the body.

 The liver also contains zinc and copper, both of which can protect the liver cells from oxidative stress (20).